 The general plan for this Draft Three-Year Plan was discussed at MHSA Steering Committee meetings on June 19, 2014 and January 15, 2015.
 The Steering Committee is the highest recommending body in matters related to MHSA programs and activities.
 MHSA program presentations for CSS, PEI, and WET have been provided at MHSA Steering Committee meetings.
 Through these presentations, the committee has gained a deeper understanding of program services, participation of consumers and family members in the delivery of services, outcomes, and examples of how clients have benefited from the services.
 The Steering Committee has also been provided with updates on PEI and WET implementation as well as our involvement with the California Mental Health Services Authority (CalMHSA) Joint Powers Authority and the progress CalMHSA is making with the Statewide PEI Programs.
-During the 30-day posting of the Three-Year Plan, DBHS will present to the Mental Health Board, the MHSA Steering Committee, and the Cultural Competence Committee in order to obtain additional stakeholder input.
+During the 30-day posting of the Three-Year Plan, DBHS presented the Plan to the MHSA Steering Committee, Cultural Competence Committee and Mental Health Board in order to obtain additional stakeholder input.